Syncing Shopify orders to a single (or separate) QuickBooks customer

 1. Enable the setting to Sync Shopify Orders to one QuickBooks Customer.

-2. In the area that appears below, choose the desired QuickBooks customer that orders in each Shopify customer segment should sync to.
+3. Choose the desired QuickBooks customer that orders in each Shopify customer segment should sync to.

 1. Choose “Individual” if orders should sync to a matching QuickBooks customer by name or email.